AGU-Data/agu-data.github.io/pages/datafair.md

 # Explore the Open Science Pavilion at AGU25!

 ## Schedule: Presentations and Exhibit Hall Tours at the Open Science Pavilion ##
 Catch short presentations followed by a chance to ask questions and engage with experts!
 New for AGU25: Sign up for expert-guided tours of the AGU25 Exhibit Hall.
+**Scroll down for full session details**

 | Time     | Presenter         | Title | Organization |
 | ------------- | ------------- |------------- | ------------- |